'Tis the season to prep your snow plow truck for winter

 2. Hose and fittings

-Check all hydraulic lines for wear or damage and replace as needed.
+Check all hydraulic lines for wear or damage and replace them as needed.
 Likewise, inspect the system for leaks and tighten fittings when appropriate.

 3. Harnessing, air lines, and cable controls